danvet/danvet.github.io/_posts/2013-08-28-recent-drmi915-testsuite-improvements.md

 ## Running i-g-t Kernel Tests

 At the moment there are no provisions for installing the tests as binaries and shipping them in distros - no one yet demanded this.
-So first you need to grab intel-gpu-tools and piglit sources:
+First you need to grab intel-gpu-tools and piglit sources:

 	$ git clone git://anongit.freedesktop.org/piglit